Make piano learning fun with these practice games!

 - Remember that you want the child to feel challenged, but not overwhelmed.
 Keep the spirit of the game fun and lighthearted.
 Add humor and imagination as you feel inspired.

-- This is a great game to use (especially with boys!) when you need help encouraging a student to solve a particular issue with their playing, whether it be a posture issue or a persistent wrong note.
+- This is a great piano playing game to use (especially with boys!) when you need help encouraging a student to solve a particular issue with their playing, whether it be a posture issue or a persistent wrong note.

 - Place five pennies on the piano.
 Say, “These five coins are your soldiers.
 Your job is to save as many as you can from falling into the volcano.
 Every time you [choose only ONE issue: play a missed note OR drop your wrist OR play with fingers sticking up in the air, etc.], one soldier is going to fall into the lava!
 At the end, a helicopter will come and rescue any soldiers that haven’t fallen in.
 Let’s see how many soldiers you can save!”